clarkeste/Echoes-Wiki-Site/content/Genesys/Genesys.md

 To read more about Genesys, check out the description from its publisher, Fantasy Flight Games, [at this link here.](https://www.fantasyflightgames.com/en/products/genesys/)

+Keep in mind the purchase link is broken there.
 It seems like the game was sold to a new company called Edge Studio and now it’s under their name, and nobody bothered to update the link.